lollar/arbitrium/README.md

 #### There are two different uses for this gem.
 ##### Command Line File/Class Creator

-Once you have the gem installed type `bundle exec arbitrium -h` to see the different options.
+Once you have the gem installed type `arbitrium -h` to see the different options.

 Example Usage:
 ```
-bundle exec arbitrium -f place/where/I/want/file.rb -m run -a Fake,Name
+arbitrium -f place/where/I/want/file.rb -m run -a Fake,Name
 # Results in the following file being created: [link.to.file]

-bundle exec arbitrium -f place/where/I/want/file.rb
+arbitrium -f place/where/I/want/file.rb
 # Results in the following file being created: [link.to.file]
 ```